kadriane/Vacuum-Gauges-Controller/README.md

 The graduate thesis has been performed in collaboration with CERN and AGH.

-The aims of this master project were to design and prototype the new controller, which will be used to replaced the out-of-date and obsoleted controllers (the TPG300 and the VGC1000) still in use at CERN.
+Main goals of this project were to design and prototype a new controller, which will be used to replaced out-of-date and obsoleted controllers (the TPG300 and the VGC1000), still in use at CERN.

-Author of this project was responsible for tasks like:
+Main tasks of the project were:
-- designing, prototyping and soldering motherboard and backplane PCBs,
+- designing, prototyping, soldering, and testing motherboard and backplane PCBs (Altium Designer 17),
-- designing and prototyping firmware implementation for a STM32 microcontroller,
+- designing, coding, prototyping, implementing, testing, and debugging a firmware implementation for a STM32 microcontroller (C),
 - designing and implementing GUI (Graphical User Interface),
-- designing and implementing PC console application in C++.
+- designing, coding, prototyping, implementing, testing and debugging a PC console application (C++11).

-The practical part of this graduate project has been conducted from September 2017 up to September 2018 at CERN.
-The aims of this thesis were fulfiled successfully and the controller has been psychically made.
+Practical part of this graduate project has been conducted from September 2017 up to September 2018 at CERN.
+Aims of this thesis were successfully fulfiled and the new controller has been physically made.

-The VGC prototype is operational and can serve the vacuum gauges such as Helmer, Bayard-Alpert, Pirani, Penning and Piezo-resistive.
+The VGC prototype is operational and it supports vacuum gauges such as Helmer, Bayard-Alpert, Pirani, Penning and Piezo-resistive.

 ## CERN Official Document
-The master thesis document is available to see on the CERN Documents Server under [this link](https://edms.cern.ch/document/2082555/1).
+The master thesis document is available on the CERN online portal (EDMS) under [this link](https://edms.cern.ch/document/2082555/1).

 ## Hardware
-The motherboard and backplane schematics, 3D models and PCBs have been designed with the use of Altium Designer 2017.
+Motherboard and backplane board schematics, 3D models and PCBs have been designed in Altium Designer 2017.

-More details can be found in chapters 3 and 4 of this [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).
+More details about hardware can be found in chapter 3 and chapter 4 of this [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).

 ### Electronics components
 - **`STM32F429BIT6`**: ARM Cortex-M4 main microcontroller
 - **`5' TFT LCD MCT050TC12W800480LML`**: 800x480
 - **`256Mbit Micron SDRAM MT48LC16M16A2P`**: TFT LCD active data buffer
-- **`64Mbit NOR FLASH S29GL064N90TFI040`**: non-volatile data buffer for GUI templates
+- **`64Mbit NOR FLASH S29GL064N90TFI040`**: non-volatile data buffer for storing GUI templates
-- **`512Kbit EEPROM 24FC512`**: non-volatile data buffer for events' timestamps, configuration and settings parameters
+- **`512Kbit EEPROM 24FC512`**: non-volatile data buffer for storing events timestamps, configuration and settings parameters
 - **`L5972D`**: main power supply buck converter 24V/3.3V with 2A current limiter
 - **`LT3466EDD`**: TFT LCD Backlight driver and boost converter
 - **`TPS2500DRCR`**: USB power boost converter